Continuing Education Credits

 Awarding credit for continuing education activities varies from state to state.
 It is the responsibility of each professional to verify with their state accrediting agency to see if K-State continuing education hours are accepted.

 Is there a charge to obtain K-State continuing education hours for our program?

-If your organization/association is not affiliated with Kansas State University and your event is not being coordinated by Kansas State University, there is a charge for reviewing the program approval request to offer continuing education credits.
-If your program is approved for K-State continuing education hours, there is an administrative fee for setting up the continuing education database and a $20 per person fee for issuing the certificate of continuing education and maintaining the record of continuing education within the university database.
+If your organization/association is not affiliated with Kansas State University and your program is not being coordinated by Kansas State University, there is a charge for reviewing the program approval request to offer continuing education credits.
+If your program is approved for K-State continuing education hours, there is an administrative fee for setting up the continuing education database and a per person fee for issuing the certificate of continuing education and maintaining the record of continuing education within the university database.

 If your event is affiliated with the university (K-State faculty member on a planning team, for example), there is no review fee.
-If K-State Conference Services is also providing registration services fees, there is a $10 per person fee for issuing the certificate of continuing education and maintaining the record of continuing education within the database indefinitely.
-This charge is in addition to the per person fee for registration services.
-If K-State Conference Services is not managing registration for the event, the per person fee is $20.
+There is a per person fee for issuing the certificate of continuing education and maintaining the record of continuing education within the university database.

 Is K-State continuing education the only type of credit we can receive for our program?

 No. If K-State Conference Services is coordinating your event, the program coordinator can discuss other continuing education opportunities that may be appropriate for your attendees.
 The program coordinator can apply for program pre-approval from other accrediting agencies.
 There may be application fees assessed to your program directly from the professional accrediting agency, as well as fees for our assistance in applying for approval from other accrediting bodies.